 Have a few questions prepared should a speaker open the floor or you attend a discussion workshop.
 Before asking your questions, state your name and where you work to give people an opportunity to connect with you later if desired.

 Post on social media during the conference, and tag people you’ve met or hope to meet.
-Talk positively about speakers, panels, sessions, and the conference using the NRB Convention hashtag #NRB2022.
+Talk positively about speakers, panels, sessions, and the conference using the NRB Convention hashtag #NRB2023.

-Make sure to have a handful of business cards to give to people you’re genuinely interested in connecting with after the conference.
+Make sure to have a handful of business cards to give people you’re genuinely interested in connecting with after the conference.
 Be ready to accept other people’s business cards as well.
 When you receive a business card from a potential connection, take notes on the card once they walk away so you can remember your conversation and follow up later with specifics.
 You can also use them to enter exhibitor prize drawings!